pilotmoon/popclipweb/site/dev/js-environment.md

 /Applications/PopClip.app/Contents/MacOS/PopClip run mymodule.js test
 ```

-If a function namer is supplied, it will be called with no parameters.
+If a function name is supplied, it will be called with no parameters.
 If the
 function is an `async` function or returns a `Promise`, the test harness will
 wait for the function to complete before exiting.
 The return value of the
 function is printed to the console.